 There are so many things to do in Vancouver, BC, a beautiful city that sits along the West Coast of Canada.

 The Canadian West Coast is a fusion of high mountain low seas.
-Just above the calm Pacific waters, lies a city modern and sleek.
+Be it the beautiful ranges of Banff National Park or the vast coastline of Victoria, there is plenty to see in this region.
+Without a doubt, there are many things to do in Vancouver BC, a modern city that sits buzzing along the calm Pacific waters.
 The tranquil landscape is in stark contrast to the bustling streets housing the hustle of some 5 million people.
 It is in this urban layout that over 400,000 ethnic Chinese have decided to establish their home.

 Out of a handful of coastal cities, Vancouver has become synonym with metropolitan living.
 Neon signs light up the downtown core, Skytrains speed past picturesque urban decays and skyscrapers tower over busy streets.
 Yet, Vancity’s seeming frenzy is balanced by the serenity offered only minutes away.
 To escape the constraint of everyday life, a walk in Stanley Park can do great wonders.